-New study analyzes sharp rise in US drug poisoning deaths by countyNovember 12th, 2013 in Health /
+New study analyzes sharp rise in US drug poisoning deaths by countyNovember 12, 2013 in Medicine & Health / Health

 A new study published in the American Journal of Preventive Medicine gives new insight into the geographic variation in drug poisoning mortality, with both urban centers and rural areas showing a large increase in death rates.
 While previous studies have looked at drug poisoning related deaths in broad strokes, this is the first study to examine them on the county level across the entire U.S.

 Drug poisoning is now the leading cause of injury death in the U.S. and has increased by more than 300 percent over the last three decades.
 Almost 90 percent of poisoning deaths can be attributed to illicit or licit drugs, with prescription drugs accounting for the majority of drug overdose deaths.

 According to reports from the National Survey of Drug Use and Health, about 2.1 percent of Americans—or roughly 5 million people—have used prescription painkillers non-medically in the past month.
 The rise in drug-related deaths correlates to the increase in the non-medical use of prescription drugs, especially opioid analgesics.